Local Projections vs. VARs: Lessons From Thousands of DGPs: Conclusion and directions for future research

 \begin{enumerate}[1.]

-\item As predicted by theory, there is a non-trivial bias-variance trade-off between least-squares LP and VAR estimators.
-Empirically relevant DGPs are unlikely to admit finite-order VAR representations, so mis-specification of VAR estimators is a valid concern, as discussed by \citet{Ramey2016} and \citet{Nakamura2018}.
-Reducing this bias by going all the way to LP estimation, however, tends to come at a surprisingly steep cost in terms of increased sampling variance.
-An important caveat is that we focus on DGPs with stationarity-transformed variables, so the persistence of the data is moderate.
-Future research could explore whether DGPs with near-unit root persistence impart much higher bias in VAR estimators, using the coding suite developed for this project.\footnote{\citet{MontielOlea2020} recommend the use of lag-augmented LP for \emph{confidence interval} construction when the data is persistent.}
+\item As predicted by theory, there is a non-trivial bias-variance trade-off between least-squares LP and VAR estimators (after bias correction).
+Empirically relevant DGPs are unlikely to admit exact finite-order VAR representations, and so mis-specification of VAR estimators is indeed a valid concern, as discussed by \citet{Ramey2016} and \citet{Nakamura2018}, among others.
+Nevertheless, the slope of the trade-off is steep, with the lower bias of LP coming at the cost of substantially higher variance.

-\item Shrinkage procedures -- such as the penalized LP procedure of \citet{Barnichon2019} and Bayesian VAR estimation -- can dramatically lower the variance at the cost of moderately larger bias.
-The researcher must have an overwhelming concern about bias to justify the use of conventional least-squares estimators over shrinkage procedures.
-The literature on shrinkage estimators in macroeconometrics is not yet saturated, and we believe our findings are encouraging for further work in this area.
+\item Bias-corrected LP is the preferred estimator if \emph{and only if} the researcher overwhelmingly prioritizes minimizing bias, with little regard to precision.
+Researchers who use LP should acknowledge their focus on bias, and they should apply the \citet{Herbst2021} bias correction procedure when the data are persistent.

-\item No method dominates at all response horizons, though one of the shrinkage procedures is almost always optimal or near-optimal.
-Penalized LP is especially attractive at short horizons, while BVAR estimation is attractive at intermediate and long horizons.
-One might hope to achieve the best of both worlds by selecting among estimators in a data-dependent way, but preliminary evidence suggests that the scope for this is limited.
-Conventional model selection or evaluation tools are unable to detect substantial VAR mis-specification in realistic sample sizes.
-Despite our preliminary negative results in this area, we view data-dependent estimator selection as an important topic for future research.
+\item For researchers that attach at least moderate weight to variance in their loss function (such as under the conventional MSE criterion), VAR methods are attractive.
+Specifically, Bayesian VARs perform well at short horizons, least-squares VARs at intermediate horizons, and the two methods are comparable at long horizons.
+The fact that no single VAR method dominates at all horizons means that researchers must take a stand not only on their preferences for bias and variance, but also on their primary horizons of interest, or alternatively ensure that their findings are supported by multiple procedures.

-\item In the case of IV identification, the popular SVAR-IV (or proxy-SVAR) procedure can be badly biased at short horizons, but it has substantially lower dispersion at all horizons than ``internal instruments'' procedures such as LP-IV.
+\item In the case of IV identification, the popular SVAR-IV (or proxy-SVAR) procedure can be severely biased, but it has substantially lower dispersion at all horizons than ``internal instruments'' procedures such as LP-IV or internal-IV VARs.
 The high (median) bias of SVAR-IV is due to its lack of robustness to non-invertibility, which is a pervasive and realistic feature of our DGPs.
-If possible, it would be useful to develop alternative non-invertibility-robust estimation procedures that capture some of the variance improvement enjoyed by SVAR-IV, perhaps by exploiting known features of the time series process for the IV.

 \end{enumerate}